-Matthew T. Dennehy is an associate in the Intellectual Property Group at Tarter Krinsky & Drogin LLP.
+Matthew T. Dennehy is an associate in the Intellectual Property Group.
 His primary areas of practice are U.S. and foreign patent prosecution and clearances, and validity studies.
 He has prepared and prosecuted patent applications for inventions in a wide variety of technical disciplines, including:

 In addition, Matthew is experienced in the field of patent litigation, with a specific focus on the electrical, mechanical and pharmaceutical fields.

 Prior to joining Tarter Krinsky & Drogin, Matthew was an associate at Sills, Cummis and Gross P.C.